tarunzoot/atom/README.md

 ## Limitations

 Atom is tested and used on Windows only.
-Atom may or may not work as intende on Linux or macOS.
+Atom may or may not work as intended on Linux or macOS.

-## Contributing & Limitations
+## Contributing

 Contributions are greatly appreciated!
 Being a newbie at Rust and Iced, I would very highly value your suggestions and feedback.